AlekVolok/AKozlovPersonalBlog/_posts/2015-02-10-houdini-volumes-numpy.markdown

 ---
 layout: post
-title:  "hello jekyll!"
+title:  "Hou to import numpy?"
-date:   2015-02-10 15:14:54
+date:   2023-07-15 15:14:54
-categories: jekyll
+categories: Houdini
-tags: jekyll
+tags: Houdini Volumes Python Numpy
-excerpt: When the creation of jekyll when the default article, nothing meaningful, I have not deleted, leave a memento of it.
+excerpt: Python scripting with volumes in Houdini may be considered an uncommon practice, but it can offer tremendous benefits in various scenarios.
+In fact, it can even outperform VEX scripting in terms of speed and efficiency.
 mathjax: true
 ---